Page Information/Options

 Process

-The process for adding a TIER 2 page to the NavBar or TOC is simple...
+The process for adding a Tier 2 page to the navigation is simple...

 Tips

-Include This Page in Your RSS/Blog It!
-Feed?
+Include This Page in Your RSS Feed and Blog It!
+Page?

 Your next option is whether to add this page to your RSS feed and Blog It! page.

-If you are only making minor changes to the page (ex., adding an image, making a simple format change, etc.), bypass this option.
-If this is a new page, or you have added some valuable content, then you will want to add it to your feed so that your RSS subscribers know about it, and so that your Blog It! page displays a link to the page.
+If you're only making minor changes to an existing page (e.g., adding an image, making a simple format change, etc.), ignore this option.
+If this is a new page, or you have added some valuable content, add it to your feed so that your RSS subscribers know about it, and so that your Blog It! page displays a link to the page.

 Directions for Use